 In females, breasts are a manifestation of higher levels of estrogen; estrogen also widens the pelvis and increases the amount of body fat in hips, thighs, buttocks, and breasts.
 In males, testosterone directly increases size and mass of muscles, vocal cords, and bones, deepening the voice, and changing the shape of the face and skeleton.
 When the body converts testosterone into DHT in the skin, it accelerates the growth of androgen-responsive facial and body hair.
 Needless to say, it can also slow and eventually stop the growth of head hair.

 In an intersex person, we do not always have typical secondary sex characteristics, due to our bodies being intersex.
 Some of us can have a mixture of male and female traits and appear both male and female.
 However, some intersex people can appear very typical to the expectations of male and female.

-Now that you know these FOUR things I will answer: Am I Transgender?
+Now that you know these FIVE things I will answer: Am I Transgender?